California Reptiles & Amphibians

 Voice (Listen)

-The call is a short 1-3 note duck-like snoring sound.
-Compared to the sound of a flock of ducks slowed down.
-Calls at night.
+The call is a loud short 1-3 note duck-like snoring sound, which has been compared to the sound of a flock of ducks slowed down.

 Reproduction